-- Members of the Task Force are top scientific and industry experts who are volunteering their time and stepping-up to serve Canada during the crisis caused by the COVID-19 pandemic. - Since June, the members have worked tirelessly to study, review and debate the many vaccine, and bio manufacturing options that are available, so that the government's decisions are based on the best available evidence and scientific advice. - The Task Force has advised the government across a number of vaccine candidates, as well as bio manufacturing opportunities. - The Task Force's recommendations regarding which vaccine candidates to pursue are largely consistent with the decisions being made by other jurisdictions. - The Task Force's important work assists the efforts being undertaken by the government to secure access to promising vaccine candidates and bio manufacturing capacity. - The government will continue to explore, and pursue, all promising options to ensure a secure supply of potential vaccines and to protect the health and safety of Canadians.
+- The Vaccine Task Force is a multi-disciplinary group of experts whose mandate is to provide advice to the Government of Canada on COVID-19 vaccines. - Members of the Task Force are volunteers who have stepped-up to serve Canada during the crisis caused by the COVID-19 pandemic. - Since June, the members have worked tirelessly to study, review and debate the many vaccine options that are available, so that the government's decisions are based on the best available evidence. - The Task Force is recommending a portfolio of different vaccines, and the government will continue to announce new vaccine contracts in line with this strategy in the near future. - The Task Force's recommendations regarding which vaccine candidates to pursue are consistent with the decisions being made by other countries. - The government thanks the members for their ongoing work and service to Canada during this critical time.